StableAgOH/lscontests/README.md

 getContestList({ sort: false }).then(console.log);
 ```

-The result of this code is the same as `lsct -r --no-sort`.
+This code gives the same result as `lsct -r --no-sort`.

 #### Add OJ support